Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 The six most common causes are:

-2. Rigid connections in dynamic systems: which generate fatigue-inducing constraint forces.
+2. Rigid connections in dynamic systems generate fatigue-inducing constraint forces.

-5. Material incompatibility and galvanic corrosion: between dissimilar metals in marine environments.
+5. Material incompatibility and galvanic corrosion between dissimilar metals.

 Engineering Is the Differentiator

-Planning a new marina facility, expanding an existing one, or evaluating the structural condition of a marina you own or are acquiring?
-Engage a specialist marine engineering team before any design or procurement decisions are made.
+If you are planning a new marina facility, expanding an existing one, or evaluating the structural condition of a marina you own or are acquiring, engage a specialist marine engineering team before any design or procurement decisions are made.

 Contact MAADI Group for a marina engineering assessment.